FHIR/sql-on-fhir-v2/README.md

 	{reference: 'Patient/pt1', type: 'Patient', $id: 'pt1'}
 	```

+#### Hashing

-#### 1b.
-Make resource ids unique to avoid conflicts when data from multiple sources is being combined (optional if only a single source is represented in the database)
+1b.
+Make resource ids unique to avoid conflicts when data from multiple sources
+is being combined (optional if only a single source is represented in the
+database)

   * Retain original id in `sof_id_prev`
   * Build a URL with base URL of the source, the resourceType, and the resource id
   * Remove the scheme from this URL
   * Calculate the sha256 hash of the URL as the id
   * Update the resource id

-#### 1c.
+### Contained Resources

 Extract contained resources into individual resources

   * Build URL with base url, resourceType, parent resource id, and contained resource id
   * Remove URL scheme